Charlie Macartney: Early years

-Macartney was born on 27 June 1886 in West Maitland, New South Wales.
+Macartney was born on 27 June 1886 in West Maitland, New South Wales, son of Joseph Belton Macartney, house-painter and later motor mechanic, and his wife Mary Anne, nee Moore.
 He was taught to play cricket as a child by his maternal grandfather George Moore, a slow roundarm bowler who represented New South Wales in three first-class matches against Victoria.
 The equipment consisted of small hand-crafted bat made from cedar, and apples from the family orchard used as balls.

 In 1898, Macartney and his family moved from Maitland to Sydney.
 In his school cricketing career Macartney distinguished himself as an all-rounder at Woollahra Superior and Chatswood public schools, before briefly attending Fort Street High School.
 Macartney asserted that school cricket was insignificant in his development, believing that he learned more about cricket during informal summer cricket games with his brother at the local park, with their dog acting as a fielder.
 It was during his school career that Macartney was noticed by incumbent Australian captain Monty Noble, who heaped praise on him in a newspaper article.

 After leaving school, Macartney worked for a fruit and vegetable merchant near Sydney's Sussex Street docks, honing his batting skills by practising without pads on a wooden wharf during his lunch break.
 At this stage in his career, he possessed a copybook technique and defensive style, something he was to discard for an audacious, self-styled and attacking outlook.

 In 1902, Macartney joined North Sydney Cricket Club in the first division of Sydney Grade Cricket and then moved to the Gordon club in the outer northern suburbs when it was formed during the 1905–06 season.
 He played regularly for Gordon until 1933–34 when he was 47, amassing 7648 runs at an average of 54.62.
 He was known for his dominant status at the Chatswood Oval.
 In one match, he lofted a ball out of the ground, over the railway line and onto a lawn bowling green, forcing the players to take evasive action.